metaplex-foundation/developer-hub/src/pages/token-metadata/pnfts.md

 ## More granular delegates

-Since all PNFTs operation must go through the Token Metadata program, it can create a new delegate system on top of the spl-token delegate.
-One that is more granular and allows PNFT owners to pick the operations they want to delegate to a third-party.
+Since all PNFTs operations must go through the Token Metadata program, it can create a new delegate system on top of the spl-token delegate.
+One that is more granular and allows PNFT owners to pick the operations they want to delegate to a third party.

 Information for this new delegate system is stored on a special **Token Record** PDA that is derived from both the Mint and the Token accounts of the PNFT.
 When a new delegate authority is assigned to a PNFT, the Token Metadata program synchronizes that information on both the Token account and the Token Record account.